What is DeFi? Complete Guide 2025

 • Allocation: 40% stablecoins, 40% ETH/BTC, 20% altcoins

-• Strategies: Mixed lending/LP, some yield farming
+• Strategies: Mixed lending/LP, some liquidity mining

 • Expected Return: 8-15% APY